chodera/portfolio/_posts/2019-05-22-refugee_attacks.md

 {% endhighlight %}

 There are 596 different sources, but the most common ones are related to answers from the Bundesregierung.
-A further inspection reveals that events documented are quite common, too.
+A further inspection reveals that events documented by the police are quite common, too.
 Therefore we will categorize the variable source into three categories: government, police, others.

 {% highlight python %}
 # Initialise column
 df['source_category'] = df['source']

-# Replace null values by empty string (otherwise boolean indexing will throw an arrow because of boolean indexing)
+# Replace null values by empty string (otherwise boolean indexing will throw an arrow)
 df.loc[pd.isnull(df['source_category']), 'source_category'] = ''

 # Replace respective values